martink-rsa/covid-dashboard-assignment/README.md

 I had the weekend to finish the assignment but not all of the weekend available to me.
 The project took approximately 6-8 hours to complete, however about 2-3 hours were used in building bar graph components that never made it into the final build.

-## Installating and Get Started Guide
+## Installing and Get Started Guide

 ### Clone the repo